<vega-combo-box

 console.log(e.currentTarget.value) })

-is changed, it will dispatch the vegaValidate
+When the validation result of vega-combo-box is changed, it will dispatch the vegaValidate event.

 document.getElementById("my-combo-box").addEventListener("vegaValidate", (e) => {